 The vast majority of buyers will find the home they’re looking for online.
 Then they will often contact a Realtor to show them the home, answer questions, and handle contract paperwork to write up an offer to buy.
 This Realtor is the buyer’s agent.
 Many larger ‘big box’ real estate brokerages will charge the buyer a fee at closing (in addition to collecting a sales commission from the seller!)
 Use extreme caution when choosing a Realtor to work with.
 We at Select Realty do not charge these fees to buyers.

 Great question!
 Many larger brokerages will charge 6% or 7% plus some kind of ‘brokerage fee’ on top to sell a home.
 This is because the market is driving the price, and that’s about as low as they can go and still support the expensive offices that they occupy.
 See more on this here.

 This is tricky to answer, since the answer may imply some kind of agreement between various ‘big box’ real estate brokerages to fix a certain price in a given market.
 This is not the case (at least to our knowledge), and we’re pretty sure would violate anti-trust laws, which would require a lot more lawyer-speak than we have space for here!
 But the fact remains that you should expect to pay somewhere in the 6% to 7% range, plus other fees, to a ‘big box’ brokerage for them to list your home in a competitive market like Northeast Florida.
-But not if your list with Select Realty.
-With us it’s just 4% – 1% to Select Realty, and 3% to the buyer’s agency.
+But not if you list with Select Realty.
+With us it’s just 3% to 4% – 1% to Select Realty, and 2% to 3% to the buyer’s agency.
 No gimmicks, no hidden fees, no cutting corners on the services that will get your home sold.
 Find out more here.